jacober-calc/DM32-series/README.md

 ## Recalculation Feature

-With the G and R values for the SUN already stored, we can run any other Initiator Program again with any other single variable and simple click R/S to use the same values again.
+With the G and R values for the SUN already stored, we can run any other *Initiator Program* again with any other single variable and simple click R/S to use the same values again.
 No need to recall i or any registers again.
 Additionally, the EARTH and MOON values will still be available in the y-register and z-register as before.

 ## Variables and Labels Used

-The following variables are used by this state file:
+The following variables are used by this Statefile:

 > - Variable C / Circumference
 > - Variable D / Sidereal day